moov-io/watchman/README.md

 ## What is Watchman?

 Moov Watchman is a high-performance sanctions screening and compliance tool that helps businesses meet their regulatory obligations.
-It provides an HTTP server, [Go library](https://pkg.go.dev/github.com/moov-io/watchman/pkg/search#Client), and experimental [Model Context Protocol (MCP)](https://moov-io.github.io/watchman/mcp/) server for searching against multiple global sanctions and screening lists.
+It provides an HTTP server, [Go library](https://pkg.go.dev/github.com/moov-io/watchman/pkg/search#Client), and secure [Model Context Protocol (MCP)](https://moov-io.github.io/watchman/mcp/) server for searching against multiple global sanctions and screening lists.
+Watchman offers a unified model for entities and queries for humans and agents.

 ## Key Features